AGI Early Careers Network

 All early career professionals and students working in the geospatial industry are welcome and encouraged to join as a FREE Network Member.
 If you have less than 10 years work experience and are interested in becoming part of this network, please register for a free membership and you can then be included within our mailing list to hear about future events and activities.

 Follow us on Twitter to stay up to date with events, industry news and more.

 We are an early career network run entirely by early career professionals.
 Our team of volunteers plan and organise events, develop regular communication with our members and ensure we provide the best platform for communication and collaboration of early career professionals within the geospatial industry.

 We are looking for experienced geospatial professionals to support the ECN by sharing skills and experience with the network and by providing presentations, mentoring, advice and more at our events.
-So if you would like to share your knowledge with the next generation of geospatial professionals or you’re an early career professional who has ideas for the ECN and how we can support you, we would love to hear from you at firstname.lastname@example.org.
+So if you would like to share your knowledge with the next generation of geospatial professionals or you’re an early career professional who has ideas for the ECN and how we can support you, we would love to hear from you at email@example.com.

 AGI Early Careers Network Committee